FAQs

 What if we also have a DJ booked?

-Do you do requests for particular dances or tunes?
+Do you take requests for particular dances or tunes?

 Could we talk to the caller about our ceilidh in advance?